Minors on Campus FAQs

 Is there a training program for individuals who interact with minors on campus?

 Yes.
 The Interacting with Minors Training is designed for those who work with minors, including employees, interns, and volunteers, for University Programs that accept custody and control of the minors during the University Program.
-It covers signs of abuse and neglect and standards of conduct for interacting with minors.
+It covers signs of abuse, neglect, standards of conduct for interacting with minors, and reporting allegations of a crime as a Campus Security Authority.

 Who is considered a minor?